lapps/org.lappsgrid.examples/README.md

             </plugin>
         </plugins>
     </build>
+...
 </project>
 ```

-Then give an annotation to your service class using these keywords:
+Finally, give an annotation to your service class using these keywords:

 * `@ServiceMetadata`: provides annotation schema for a `ProcessingService`
 * `@DataSourceMetadata`: provides annotation schema for a `DataSource`